My Account

 The hazards that keep people from investing long term are varied.
 But understanding them may help you avoid them on your own investing journey.

-“One of the sand traps I see is not planning for emergencies,” says Chris.
+“One of the sand traps I see is not planning for emergencies,” says Amy.
 “When you don’t have an emergency fund, you could be tempted to dip into your long-term investments to cover the crisis at hand.”

 Another hazard is being over-invested in one stock.
 When thinking about golf, you don’t take one club to the course, you take the whole set.
 One club won’t meet all your needs and help you overcome the obstacles.
 It’s the same with investing—and it’s called diversification.